Information about Living in France

 Healthcare in France

 France’s healthcare system has a reputation for excellence and since 2000 the Couverture Maladie Universelle (CMU) provides French residents with the right to state healthcare at a relatively low cost.
 If you relocate to France you must apply for affiliation to the state healthcare system or CPAM.
-Healthcare isn’t completely free, and you will need a top-up health & medical insurance cover.
+Healthcare isn’t completely free, and you will need a top-up health and medical insurance cover.

-French Education System
+The Education System

 State education in France is well funded and of a good standard.
 You also have the option of private and international schools.
 The local Mairie should have all the information you need about local schools and nurseries.